Parallel syntax: Examples

-The English version of the Latin phrase cannot be an Isocolon because the third clause is not the same length as the first two.
-"Veni, vidi, vici" is both an Isocolon and a Tricolon, but "I came, I saw, I conquered" is only a Tricolon.
+"Veni, vidi, vici" is both an isocolon and a tricolon, whereas "I came, I saw, I conquered" is only a tricolon: the third clause is not the same length as the first two.

 History

 The first known instances of parallel syntax can be traced back to Aristotle in his book Rhetoric.
 Aristotle underlines the fact that it is very useful in persuasion to pair multiple sentences, each with very similar clauses and phrases to the point that they are equal or nearly equal in syllable count; Aristotle perfected this art by creating various examples to be cited in a very metrically organized way.
 However, although Aristotle did provide examples and a definition, there is evidence to support that he was simply not comfortable with the amount of power tied to the styling of sentences; with a proper design of sentence, Aristotle believed that one can wield incredible amounts of persuasive power.